PsyTeachR/ads-v1/docs/01-intro.md

 sample(x, size, replace = FALSE, prob = NULL)
 ```

-In the arguments section, there are explanations for each of the arguments. `x` is the list of items we want to choose from, `size` is the number of items we want to choose, `replace` is whether or not the chosen item should be "replaced" into the pool so that each item might be selected more than once, and `prob` gives the probability that each item is chosen.
-In the details section it notes that if no values are entered for `replace` or `prob` it will use defaults of `FALSE` (items can only be chosen once) and `NULL` (all items will have equal probability of being chosen).
+In the arguments section, there are explanations for each of the arguments. `x` is the list of items we want to choose from, `size` is the number of items we want to choose, `replace` is whether or not each item may be selected more than once, and `prob` gives the probability that each item is chosen.
+In the details section it notes that if no values are entered for `replace` or `prob` it will use defaults of `FALSE` (each item can only be chosen once) and `NULL` (all items will have equal probability of being chosen).
 Because there is no default value for `x` or `size`, they must be specified otherwise the code won't run.

 Let's try an example and just change the required arguments to `x` and `size` to ask R to choose 5 random letters (`letters` is a built-in <a class='glossary' target='_blank' title='A type of data structure that collects values with the same data type, like T/F values, numbers, or strings.' href='https://psyteachr.github.io/glossary/v#vector'>vector</a> of the 26 lower-case Latin letters).